AguaClara/UASB/Reports and Manuals/fall2018report_draft3.md

 * Flow rate: Desired flow rate of system, in $ml/s$
 * Tubing size: Integer corresponding to tubing size, found on [AguaClara Confluence](https://confluence.cornell.edu/display/AGUACLARA/Auto+Tutorial+for+Peristaltic+Pumps)
 * Pump speed: calculates desired pump speed (in rpm) using ProCoDa function
 * Run time: The time the pump should run at the calculated speed.
-For our experiments this was 3 seconds.
+For our [**no personal pronouns!**] experiments this was 3 seconds.
 * Pause time: The time the system remains in the pause state before running.
-For our experiments, this was 30 seconds.
+For our [**no personal pronouns!**] experiments, this was 30 seconds.

-For our initial experiments, red dye was loaded into the system manually by running the pump until a set amount of dye was visible in the tubing, then injected through running the water pump.
+For our [**no personal pronouns!**] initial experiments, red dye was loaded into the system manually by running the pump until a set amount of dye was visible in the tubing, then injected through running the water pump.
 In future quantitative tests this will be controlled through ProCoDa as well using the second pump.

 ## Results

 During tests, the team uses ProCoDa to pump water through an influent pipe down the center of the small-scale reactor.
 The influent pipe extends to about a half of a centimeter above the reactor’s bottom.
 Once influent water hits the bottom of the reactor, it travels upwards through the layer of tapioca.
 Then, when the the water level in the reactor reaches the height of the effluent tube, water exits the reactor

 The behavior of the mini-reactor during tapioca tests has been somewhat on par with that of a functional UASB reactor.
 In the team’s initial tests with a 100 RPM pump, there was no observable fluidization of the the tapioca blanket; however, the transition to a 600 RPM pump and subsequent increase of influent flow rate resulted in the partial fluidization of the tapioca.
 The layer of tapioca did not lift entirely off the bottom of the reactor, but there was noticeable stretching of the tapioca layer as influent wastewater traveled through it, and the sludge blanket did indeed stretch uniformly.

+[**CEO: do you have data for this section? if you have measurements of expansion they could be useful here to compare with values from the literature you might expect**]

 ## Analysis
 In a properly functioning UASB reactor, the wastewater will spread out evenly as it travels through the sludge blanket, so that it has the maximal possible surface contact with the granules in the sludge blanket.
 This has not happened in our tests.
 The team added red dye to influent water in order to follow the path of water through the model reactor.